Kabuli Bagh Mosque

 The Kabuli Bagh Mosque is a mosque in Panipat, Haryana, India which was built in 1527 by the emperor Babur to mark his victory over Sultan Ibrahim Lodhi at the first Battle of Panipat in 1526.
 The mosque is named after Kabuli Begum, Babur's wife.
 The mosque and surrounding enclosure wall are a Monument of National Importance.

 Location

 The Kabul Bagh historical place located in Kabuli Bag Colony, Panipat in Panipat district, is 2 km away from Panipat town.

 History

 Construction of mosque

 The main building was built in 1527.
-Emperor Babur of the Timurid dynasty defeated Sultan Ibrahim Lodhi in the first Battle of Panipat in 1526 at Panipat.
+Emperor Babur of the Timurid dynasty defeated Sultan Ibrahim Lodi in the first Battle of Panipat in 1526 at Panipat.
 It was the first conquest of the Mughals over Hindustan.
-A descendant of Tamerlane, Taimur Lung, built this monument as a show of victory of the Mughals over the Pathan rulers of India.
-He built the Kabul Bagh mosque in 1527.
+A descendant of Timur, Babur built this monument as a show of victory of the Mughals over the Pashtun rulers of India.
+He built the Kabuli Bagh mosque in 1527.